Tom Cahill (baseball): Louisville Colonels

 Cahill began to play with the Major League Baseball franchise Louisville Colonels of the American Association in 1891, a year after they won the American Association pennant.
 On the season, Cahill played multiple positions including catcher (55 games), shortstop (49 games), outfield (12 games), second base (6 games), and third base (2 games).
 In total, Cahill committed 69 errors in 342 total chances, giving him a fielding percentage of .930.
 On the offensive side, Cahill batted .253 with 68 runs, 17 doubles, 7 triples, 3 home runs, 44 RBIs, 38 stolen bases, and 41 bases on balls.
 Among teammates, Cahill lead the Colonels in stolen bases, and stolen bases; was second in doubles; and was fourth in hits, bases on balls, and triples (tied with Ollie Beard).
 Cahill was first in the majors in stolen bases amongst fellow rookies (tied with Tommy Dowd), and was second in the league (first in the American Association) in doubles.
 On April 21, 1892, Cahill was released by the Colonels.

 Later career

 After his major league career, Cahill played for the Troy Trojans of the Eastern League for two seasons (1892–1893).
 His final season was 1894, before his death.
 Cahill played with the Troy Washerwomen, which later moved to Scranton, Pennsylvania, and became the Scranton Indians.
 He was the manager of the Scranton baseball club.

 Death

 Cahill died on December 25, 1894, in Scranton, Pennsylvania.
-He died from complications after an injury.
+He originally was believed to be suffering from complications after an injury, but it was later determined that he was fatally afflicted with tuberculosis.
 Cahill was buried in St. John Cemetery in Fall River, Massachusetts.